-- 6.4.1 Upon project completion, the QP for Architectural Works and the QP for Structural Works shall compute and declare the Buildable Design Scores of the building works as completed (referred to as the record plans of Buildable Design Scores) and submit one set of the computation to BCA using Form BPD_BS03.
-The submission must be accompanied by a Buildability Detailed Design and Implementation Plan of the completed building works to support the computation of the Buildable Design Scores of the building works as completed and must be jointly declared by the QP for Architectural Works and the QP for Structural Works.
+- 6.4.1 Upon project completion, the QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works shall compute and declare the Buildable Design Scores of the building works as completed (referred to as the record plans of Buildable Design Scores) and submit one set of the computation to BCA using Form BPD\BS03.
+The submission must be accompanied by a Buildability Detailed Design and Implementation Plan of the completed building works to support the computation of the Buildable Design Scores of the building works as completed and must be jointly declared by the QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works.
 This submission is to be made before a temporary occupation permit or in a case where no such permit is earlier applied for, a certificate of statutory completion can be granted.
-Form BPD BS03 can be downloaded from BCA's website at https://www1.bca.gov.sg/. - 6.4.2 BCA may conduct site checks during the construction stage.
+Form BPD\BS03 can be downloaded from BCA's website at https://www1.bca.gov.sg/. - 6.4.2 BCA may conduct site checks during the construction stage.